AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

    Be careful about checking that the partition is complete when items are added removed.
-   Using at least a single :ada:`case` will check that for you.
+   Using at least one :ada:`case` will check that for you.

 .. tip::